idmillington/undum/docs/src/API.md

 where the `search` property is a string in Display Content format, ready for output.

+#### Functions in `SimpleSituation`

+Both the `content` and the `heading` of a simple situation can be provided either as plain text, or as a function.
+If you provide a function, then it will be called with no arguments, and it should return a string to use for the output.
+This enables `SimpleSituation` to be used with other formatting and templating systems.

 ## QualityDefinition

 Quality definitions tell Undum how and where to display a quality in